 Immediate care will make sure the brain is getting enough oxygen.
 Support may include:

-- Treatment to support the heart, control blood pressure, and improve blood flow.
+- Treatment to support the heart, control blood pressure, and improve blood flow

-- Mechanical ventilation—if baby needs health breathing.
+- Mechanical ventilation—if baby needs help breathing

-- Seizure medicine—to control seizures.
+- Seizure medicine—to control seizures

-- Cooling—lower body temperature may decrease damage.
+- Cooling beds or hats—lower body temperature may decrease damage

-The long term effects of HIE will depend on the area of the brain and amount of damage.
+The long-term effects of HIE will depend on the area of the brain and amount of damage.
 Some may have severe disabilities.
 Others may be mild and not apparent until the baby is older.
 Early intervention is important.
 Supportive care will help to minimize the effect of the injury.
 Assistive devices, exercises, and learning aids may be needed.